-The Group leases out its investment property and some machines.
+The Group leases out its investment property.
 The Group has classified these leases as operating leases, because it does not transfer substantially all of the risks and rewards incidental to the ownership of the assets.
 Please refer to note 6(i) sets out information about the operating leases of investment property.